The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Data

 \section{Data}

-For the analysis, we require two primary sources of information: (1) when \ac{ma} events took place and which companies were involved, and (2) patents data containing both details on assignees (i.e., typically firm applying for patents) and inventors (i.e., usually employees of those company).
+For our analysis, we require two types of information: (1) detailed of acquisition events and (2) a comprehensive patent dataset containing details of assignees, inventors and citations.

+Our study on inventor turnover in biotechnology is based on acquisition data from Thomson Reuters Recap\footnote{Now Cortellis Deals Intelligence, http://recap.com/} and Evaluate\footnote{https://www.evaluate.com/}.
+These databases provide a comprehensive record of significant acquisition events in the industry.
+Figure~\ref{fig:annual_repac_deals} shows the evolution of these acquisitions over time and highlighting an increase from a few acquisitions in 1990 to a peak of around 250 in 2007.
+There are overlaps in the transactions listed in RECAP and Evaluate.
+To ensure accuracy and eliminate redundancies, we merged acquisitions across the two datasets by matching on the names of the two firms and the year of the transaction.

+Our analysis focuses on a specific subset of these transactions.
+A prerequisite for inclusion in our dataset was that the acquired company had filed at least one patent application in the five years prior to the acquisition and that the acquired company had done so both before and after the event.
+This was necessary to identify inventors who worked for the acquired company and to ensure that the company continued its R\&D activities after the acquisition.
+After filtering based on these criteria, we identified 1,375 acquisitions.

+To construct our counterfactual, we include in our study only firms that have been acquired, rather than firms that have not experienced such events.
+Specifically, we apply a staggered difference-in-differences approach in which we compare companies that have already been acquired (treated) with those that are likely to be acquired in the future (not yet treated).
+This methodology, inspired by \citet{Kim2022}, has recently been used to analyze the impact of acquisitions on employee entrepreneurship.
+The rationale for this approach is based on the premise that firms involved in acquisitions may have particular characteristics compared to those not acquired, possibly due to financial distress or the value of their intellectual property.
+Therefore, our analysis also includes companies that were not acquired during our observation period but could potentially be acquired in the future.
+We assess the impact of acquisitions by comparing these `not yet acquired' inventors of companies with the acquired inventors.

-Specifically, for the identification of \ac{ma} events and the relevant companies, we rely on Thomson Reuters Recap\footnote{As of 2018 the dataset is sold and maintained by Clarivate, \texttt{https://clarivate.com}.} and Evaluate\footnote{The data has been obtained from \texttt{http://www.evaluate.com}.}.
-For the patent details, we use the disambiguated and geo-referenced patent dataset by \citet{Morrison2017} offering a comprehensive set of patents filed with the \ac{USPTO}, \ac{EPO} and \ac{PCT} and cover mainly patents filed in the US, Europe and Japan.
+For patent details, we rely on the disambiguated patent dataset from \citet{Morrison2017}, which provides a comprehensive set of patents filed with the USPTO, EPO and PCT, covering patents in the US, Europe and Japan.
+We rely on Google Patents for updated citation data through 2022.

-The patent dataset contains 9,290,268 patent Applications filed between 1978 and 2010 and disambiguated inventors and assignees.
-Additionally, we have data on the geo-location of the inventors at the time of application as well as the \acf{ipc} of the patent.\footnote{IPC classes are used in the matching procedure to estimate technological distances among inventors and firms.} The disambiguation of inventor names and their location are essential information for our analysis.\footnote{The lack of disambiguated author names for more recent patents limits the time coverage of the dataset.
-In particular, the coverage of the dataset is, however, not complete past 2005, as the sudden drop in patent applications past 2005 suggests.
-For this reason, we do not rely on any data in the dataset after 2003.}.